Moving Out of State: 10 To-Dos to Cross Off Your List

 Now it is time to prep the rest of your belongings, including your furniture and decor, for the big move.
 Have all your possessions ready to go when the movers show up.
 The longer it takes the movers to get everything on the truck, the higher the price.
 So, having everything ready to go saves you considerable money in the long run.

 An essentials box to store all of your vital documents, like tax forms, driver's license, a vehicle title, vehicle registration, immunization records, and any other critical documents, is a must for any out-of-state move.
 An essentials box can also store social security cards, birth certificates, liability insurance documents, and tax forms.

 Keep other valuable items like family heirlooms, fragile keepsakes, and prescription medication with you at all times.
 These items cannot be lost and should not go on the moving truck.
 Make sure these items stay with you in safely packed and looked after containers.

 Moving out of state can be a frightening experience.
 But it is also an opportunity to start a new sensational chapter in your life.
 Our moving guide takes the uncertainty out of moving, so don't be afraid to start your new electrifying adventure.

-At North American Moving Services, our moving specialists have the knowledge, skills and expertise to assist you through every phase of your new and exciting journey.
+At North American Van Lines, our movers have the knowledge, skills, and expertise to assist you through every phase of your new and exciting journey.
 Give us a call today at 800-228-3092 or contact us online to start your future now.